Bit-Nation/Pangea-Docs/README.md

 The best place to get to know the community is to join our [Telegram](https://t.me/PangeaBitnation) channel and start contributing.
 It's helpful to write a short introduction about yourself and what you're interested in doing.

-Our Slack channel is still widely used, but we can't accept anymore people into it, due to the Slack restrictions.
+Our Slack channel is still used, but we can't accept anymore people into it, due to the Slack restrictions.
 Keep in mind that the Slack chat is *not* encrypted, hence don't share anything you think could compromise your security, and use a pseudonym if you want to remain anoymous.

-Popular channels you can join includes #_dev`, `#_marketing`, `#townhall`, `#intros`, and `#watercooler`.

 The Slack and Telegram communities will be moved to Pangea in 2018.